buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcMember.md

 # IfcMember

 An _IfcMember_ is a structural member designed to carry loads between or beyond points of support.
 It is not required to be load bearing.
 The orientation of the member (being horizontal, vertical or sloped) is not relevant to its definition (in contrary to _IfcBeam_ and _IfcColumn_).
-An _IfcMember_ represents a linear structural element from an architectural or structural modeling point of view and shall be used if it cannot be expressed more specifically as either an _IfcBeam_ or an _IfcColumn_.
+An _IfcMember_ represents a linear structural element from an architectural or structural modeling point of view and shall be used if it cannot be expressed more specifically as either an _IfcBeam_ or an _IfcColumn_.<!-- end of definition -->

 There are two main representations for member occurrences:

  * _IfcMember_ with _IfcMaterialProfileSetUsage_ is used for all occurrences of members, that have a profile defined that is swept along a directrix.
 The profile might be changed uniformly by a taper definition along the directrix.
 The profile parameter and its cardinal point of insertion can be fully described by the _IfcMaterialProfileSetUsage_.
 These members are always represented geometricly by an 'Axis' and a 'SweptSolid' or 'AdvancedSweptSolid' shape representation (or by a 'Clipping' geometry based on the swept solid), if a 3D geometric representation is assigned.
  * _IfcMember_ without _IfcMaterialProfileSetUsage_ is used for all other occurrences of members, particularly for members with changing profile sizes along the extrusion, or members defined by non-linear extrusion, or members having only 'Brep', or 'SurfaceModel' geometry, or if a more parametric representation is not intended.

 > NOTE The representation of a member in a structural analysis model is provided by _IfcStructuralCurveMember_ being part of an _IfcStructuralAnalysisModel_.

 > HISTORY New entity in IFC2x2 Addendum 1.

 ## Attributes

 ### PredefinedType
 Predefined generic type for a member that is specified in an enumeration.
 There may be a property set given for the predefined types.
 > NOTE The _PredefinedType_ shall only be used, if no _IfcMemberType_ is assigned, providing its own _IfcMemberType.PredefinedType_.

 { .change-ifc2x4}
 > IFC4 CHANGE The attribute has been added at the end of the entity definition.